Did you know that some plants in your yard may help make the area less attractive to flies?

 2. Garlic

 Plant garlic cloves in your garden or containers.
-You can also make a garlic spray by blending a few garlic cloves with water and other ingredients.
+You can also make a garlic spray by blending several garlic cloves with water, straining the mixture, and spraying it around problem areas.

 3. Catnip

 Place several catnip plants around the perimeter of your outdoor space.
-The aromatic oil in catnip, nepetalactone [1], repels insects like flies.
+The aromatic oil in catnip, nepetalactone [1], has insect-repellent properties and may help deter flies and other insects.

 Regularly rub the leaves to release their essential oils for the best repellent effect.